- Library Services

 Plagiarism: This is when one person copies another person's work and takes credit for it without acknowledging the source.
-This includes the unacknowledged use of someone's idea as well as a direct copying of their writing or imagery and covers both published and unpublished sources.
+This includes the use of someone's idea, as well as a direct copying of their writing or imagery.
+It covers both published and unpublished sources.
 Using the words or ideas of others without citing or referencing them is a serious academic offence.
 Beware of adverts that tell you they will write an essay for you.

 Postgraduate researcher room: This is a room specifically for postgraduate researchers on floor 5.

 Print credit: This is money you add to your account to pay for printing and photocopying.
 A small charge is taken from your account automatically for each page you print or photocopy.
-You can check how much printing and photocopying costs at printing and photocopying and top up your print credits online at http://webpay.hud.ac.uk/print.
+You can check how much printing and photocopying costs at printing and photocopying and top up your print credits online.

 Public Access PCs: The library welcomes members of the public to use our library and computing facilities.
 These PCs are located on Floor 5.

 Pure: This is the University repository, where researchers submit their published research outputs (such as journal articles).
 Pure can be accessed here.

-Reference: This has two definitions in the library:
+Reference: This has two meanings in the library:

 - An item which can only be looked at in the library, and cannot be taken out on loan

 - Details of an information source that you have used in your work, as recorded through citations, bibliographies and reference lists.

-Reference list: This is a list of references at the end of your assignment that shows what sources you have used/cited to write your essay/report.
+Reference list: This is a list of all your references at the end of your assignment.
+It shows what sources you have used/cited to write your essay/report.